hammerheim-game/hammerheim-rules/5-warbands.md

 squires or nobles may offer their skills for hire by becoming a Freelancer or ‘robber knight’.
-Freelancers are often the younger sons of nobles, who have inherited little but their weapons, horse and armour.
+Freelancers are often the younger sons of nobles, who have inherited little but their weapons, horse and armor.
 Having become disillusioned with their lot in life they have taken the only road available to them: that of a Hired Sword.
 Financial considerations take precedence over the dictates of honour and chivalry.
 Many Freelancers have drifted to the shanty